Krull's theorem: Variants

-Let R be a ring, and let I be a proper ideal of R. Then there is a maximal ideal of R containing I.
+Let R be a nonzero ring, and let I be a proper ideal of R. Then there is a maximal ideal of R containing I.

 The statement of the original theorem can be obtained by taking I to be the zero ideal (0).
 Conversely, applying the original theorem to R/I leads to this result.

 To prove the "stronger" result directly, consider the set S of all proper ideals of R containing I. The set S is nonempty since I ∈ S. Furthermore, for any chain T of S, the union of the ideals in T is an ideal J, and a union of ideals not containing 1 does not contain 1, so J ∈ S. By Zorn's lemma, S has a maximal element M. This M is a maximal ideal containing I.